-As the protective barrier over houses, roofs are expected to be durable and long-lasting that most homeowners often take this for granted.
+As the protective barrier over house roofs are expected to be durable and long-lasting, most homeowners often take this for granted.
 However, like every aspect of your home, it also possibly run into issues.

-Some of these issues can be minor issues that can be dealt with later on, but others need your immediate attention, and delaying them would only be an invitation to disaster.
+Some of these issues can be minor issues that can be dealt with a roofer in Morgantown, WV, but others need your immediate attention, and delaying them would only be an invitation to disaster.
 Additionally, this would also lead to extra expenses later on.
 Here are seemingly small roof problems that you’d want to fix before it morphs into expensive repairs.

 Dropping or Sagging

 A drooping roof is a sign that there is a problem that needs your immediate attention.
 If you ignore the sagging, there is a chance your roof can collapse.
 In this case, you will likely bear the full cost of replacement as most insurance companies require that you mitigate damage.

 There are a few different reasons that cause a sagging roof, but the common reasons are faulty materials, improper installation of the roof deck, water damage, overbearing weight, poor ventilation that makes the roof deck more susceptible to heat and causing it to form a new shape.

 The list could go on, but it doesn’t necessarily mean that it poses an issue.
 However, it does cause pooling water that leads to leakage and soft spots.
 When these soft spots arise, it could be cause for concern